abrIoTeu/Arduino-DHT11-RS485.modbus-Temperature-Humidity-Sensor/README.md

 abrIoT sensor may be used for home automation projects and for development (prototyping) purposes.
 Since the sensor transfers the data via modbus as a modbus slave, it may be linked to a PLC or HMI as well.

 ## Project status
-Under constant development.
+The abrIoT Project is under constant development.
 You may revisit  for time to time for newer versions.

 ## Sources
 * [Our home page](https://www.abriot.eu)